wp-plugins/job-manager/readme.txt

 Notice the version number in brackets.
 This is the version series that the translation is up-to-date with.
 If that version series is lower than the current release, you can still use the translation, there just may be some strings that still show in English.
 If you'd like to add your own language, or help keep an existing language up-to-date, please [contact me](http://pento.net/contact/)!

+* Dutch Translation (0.6.x), provided by [Patrick Tessels](http://www.centrologic.nl/) and [Henk van den Bor](http://webtaurus.nl/)
 * French Translation (0.6.x, frontend complete, admin 95% complete), provided by [Fabrice Fotso](http://www.procure-smart.com/) and Vincent Clady
-* Dutch Translation (0.6.x), provided by [Patrick Tessels](http://www.centrologic.nl/) and [Henk van den Bor](http://webtaurus.nl/)
+* German Translation (0.6.x), provided by [tolingo translations](http://www.tolingo.com/)

 = Special Thanks =